+32-10-47 41 43 | info@aiece.org

 Informations & Quicklinks

-"The AIECE is an association of independent economic research institutes set up in 1957 to facilitate exchange on the economic outlook and economic policies in Europe.
-In 2019 the Association groups 40 members or observing institutes, representing 19 countries and 5 international organizations." » read more
+"The AIECE is an association of independent economic research institutes set up in 1957 to facilitate exchange on the economic outlook, economic policies and structural economic topics in Europe.
+The association groups around 40 member institutes and observers, representing 19 countries and 5 international organizations." » read more